-56 See Koike et al. (2024) for a sophisticated paper defining the conditions under which Pearson's retains the invariance property under marginal transformations.
+69 See Koike et al. (2024) for a sophisticated paper defining the broader-than-expected conditions under which Pearson's retains the invariance property under marginal transformations.

 - Q5.
 Confidence Intervals: What are the two dependence matrices that correspond to the lower- and upper-bounds of the 95% confidence interval for [D] (holding constant the non-selected red cells)?
-What are, simultaneously, the individual 95% confidence intervals for only those cells of [D] that are relevant to the scenario (green)? - Q6.
-Quantile Function: What is the unique dependence matrix associated with [E], a matrix of cumulative distribution function values associated with the corresponding (green) cells of [D]? - Q7. p-values: Under the null hypothesis that observed dependence matrix [F] was sampled from the (scenario-restricted) data generating mechanism of [D], what is the p-value associated with [F] (with red cells held constant)?
-And simultaneously, what are the individual p-values associated with every (non-constant, green) cell of [F]? - Q8. p-values: Under the null hypothesis that observed dependence matrix [D] and observed dependence matrix [F] each were sampled from the same population, and therefore have the same values (for their unrestricted green cells), what is the matrix-level p-value (for the unrestricted portion of the matrix)?
-And simultaneously, what are the individual p-values associated with each and every (green, unrestricted) cell of the matrix?
+What are, simultaneously, the individual 95% confidence intervals for the green cells of [D]? - Q6.
+Quantile Function: What is the unique dependence matrix associated with [E], a matrix of cumulative distribution function values associated with the distribution of [D]'s green cells? - Q7. p-values: Under the null hypothesis that observed dependence matrix [F] was sampled from the (scenario-restricted) data generating mechanism of [D], what is the p-value associated with [F] (with red cells held constant)?
+And simultaneously, what are the individual p-values associated with each (green) cell of [F]? - Q8.
+Two-sample p-values: Under the null hypothesis that observed dependence matrix [D] and observed dependence matrix [F] each were sampled from the same population, and therefore have the same values (for their unrestricted green cells), what is the matrix-level p-value (for the unrestricted portion of the matrix)?
+And simultaneously, what are the individual p-values associated with each (green) cell of the matrix?

-Answers to these questions require inference at both the cell and matrix levels, simultaneously and with cross-level consistency, as well as requiring the matrix-level quantile function, all under both the unrestricted and scenario-restricted cases, under any data conditions.
-Only NAbC can simultaneously answer Q1.-Q8. above under general data conditions, as shown below in Tables B1 and B2.
+Answers to these questions require inference at both the cell and matrix levels, simultaneously and with cross-level consistency, as well as requiring the matrix-level quantile function, all under both the unrestricted and scenario-restricted cases.
+Only NAbC can simultaneously answer Q1.-Q8. above, as shown in Tables B1 and B2 below.

 For Q1 and Q5, the two top matrices correspond to the first (matrix-level) question, and the bottom two matrices correspond to the second (cell-level) question.
 Note the wider intervals on a cell-by-cell basis for the matrix-level confidence intervals compared to the cell-level confidence intervals, as expected.
-Also note, for Q3 and Q7, the smaller p-values for the individual cells compared to the respective matrix-level p-values, which are larger, as expected, as they are analogous to family-wise error rate (FWER) of a joint hypothesis covering all cells of the matrix.
-Note also that the green cells of Q6 differ from the corresponding cells in Q2: even though the (green) angles distributions themselves remain unaffected by scenario restrictions, the ultimate correlation values of those cells ARE affected due to the matrix multiplication of the Cholesky factor, $R = BB^{T}$.
-Comparing the two-sample test of Q4 to the one-sample test of Q3, we find, as expected, the increased variability from two samples increases all the cell-level p-values, as well as the matrix-level p-value.
-Only when we double the sample size (as well as the number
+Also note, for Q3 and Q7, the smaller p-values for the individual cells compared to the respective matrix-level p-values, which are larger, as expected, as they are analogous to the family-wise error rate (FWER) of a joint hypothesis covering all cells of the matrix.
+Note also that the green cells of Q6 differ from the corresponding cells in Q2: even though the (green) angles distributions themselves remain unaffected by scenario restrictions, the ultimate correlation values of those cells ARE affected due to the matrix multiplication of the Cholesky factor, $R = BB^T$.
+Comparing the two-sample test of Q4 to the one-sample test of Q3, we find, as expected, the increased variability from two samples increases all the cell-level p-values as well as the matrix-level p-value.
+Only when we double the sample size (as well as the number of simulations to more accurately account for smaller p-values) do we obtain similarly small p-values of